holoviz/panel/doc/tutorials/basic/panes.md

 :::{note}
 We must add `"plotly"` as an argument to `pn.extension` in the example to load the Plotly JavaScript dependencies in the browser.

-If we forget to add `"plotly"` to `pn.extension`, then the Plotly figure will not display in
+If we forget to add `"plotly"` to `pn.extension`, then the Plotly figure might not display.

-- a notebook
-- a served app.
-But only if the Plotly figure is displayed dynamically after the app has loaded.
 :::

 ::::